top of page

 Correction of sodium derangements in large animal patients

-Writer's picture: Sarah HumphreysSarah Humphreys
+Writer: Sarah HumphreysSarah Humphreys

 Did you know that rapid correction of severe hyper- or hyponatremia can cause permanent neurologic deficits?